Chaotic diffusion of the fundamental frequencies in the Solar System: Geological application

 \section{Geological application}

 The aim of this project is to have a reliable statistical picture of the secular frequencies of the Solar System beyond 60 Myr.
 It is interesting to put recent geological results in this astronomical framework.
-First, this can be used as a geological test of our study, and secondly the application provides a glimpse of how astronomical data could be used in a cyclostratigraphy study.
-We first show how the uncertainty of a widely-used dating tool in astrochronology can be quantified, then we apply our work on two recent geological results, which are from the Newark-Hartford data \citep{olsen2019} and Libsack core \citep{ma2017}.
+First, it can be used as a geological test of our study, and secondly the application provides a glimpse of how astronomical data could be used in a cyclostratigraphy study.
+We first show how the uncertainty of a widely used dating tool in astrochronology can be quantified, then we apply our work to two recent geological results, which are from the Newark-Hartford data \citep{olsen2019} and the Libsack core \citep{ma2017}.